olof/srcd/README.md

     $ rebar3 shell

-This will start an ssh daemon on localhost port 22222 that will accept any ssh key and any user.
+This will start an ssh daemon on localhost port 22222 that will accept any ssh key and the "git" user.
 (Yes, this is one of the things that makes it **not production ready**.)

 It serves three sample repos, defined in `srcd_sup.erl`: